OmarAI2003/Ersilia-utilities/Testing.md

 Another challenge we face after running Ersilia models as containers is that we want to execute model commands inside the running container!

-This is caused by that line in docker-entrypoint.sh script that runs when the container starts
+This is caused by the follwing line in the `docker-entrypoint.sh` script that runs when the container starts:
 ```sh
 nginx -g 'daemon off;'
 ```
-as it keeps Nginx running in the foreground instead of detaching as a background process.
+as it keeps Nginx running in the foreground instead of detaching it as a background process.

-to solve that we can either:
+To solve it we can either:
 - Add the `-d` flag to run the container in the background.
 - for an interactive shell inside the container `docker run -it --entrypoint /bin/bash ersiliaos/eos4wt0` ( I prefer that)

-Note: the `-it` flag basically stands for interactive terminal.
+Note: the `-it` flag stands for interactive terminal.
-After that we can explore the model like its python version
+Now, we can explore the container properties like the python version the model was writtin with and so many ....
 ```bash
 root@e4e65ea2f401:~# python -V
 Python 3.7.17